 One charge will get you between 4-6 hours of use depending on the intensity of the massage and also the speed level used.
 If you use it averagely, say 15 minutes of massage a day, then you’ll have to charge it once a week or sometimes even 10 days later.

-There’s one LED at the bottom that will tell you the amount of juice you’re working with.
+There’s one LED at the bottom (to the right of the button) that will tell you the amount of juice you’re working with.
 It lights blue when it’s up to 80% full, purple when it’s 60-80%, red between 20-60%, and blinks red with less than 20% juice.